isovector/certainty-by-construction/src/book/1-agda.lagda.md

     scheme; $\rightarrowbar$ 8 means that you should *begin* in column 8, *not* that you should add 8 additional spaces relative to the previous line.

-:   To illustrate, these five code blocks:
+:   To illustrate, these four code blocks:

 :     ```agda
 module foo⅋ where